Caedilla/RUF/README.md

 * Copying settings from one unit to another (Started - already functioning for Text elements)
 * Classification colouring colors (To colour units if they are Elite, Rare, Boss etc.)
 * Range Fading
-* Border / Frame highlighting for mouseover and dispellable debuffs (and generally more Border options)
+* Frame highlighting for mouseover
 * Buff/Debuff whitelisting / blacklisting
 * More tags, and increased options for existing tags